arborchurch/arbor-web/site/content/sunday-services/_index.md

 &nbsp;

 ONLINE SERVICES

 The world has changed and so we're rolling with the punches.
-The biggest adjustment is Sunday mornings… they are now online!
-We welcome you to engage with what’s happening around Arbor from the comfort of your own living room.
+The biggest adjustment is Sunday mornings... they are now online!
+We welcome you to engage with what's happening around Arbor from the comfort of your own living room.
 Join us on Facebook or on our  &nbsp; | &nbsp;
   <a href="https://www.youtube.com/channel/UCRe_QiHhuGwlIY43ECFopNQ ">YOUTUBE CHANNEL</a>
 </h3>

 IN-PERSON SERVICES

-This summer we’re finally gathering together again!
-We’re calling it Tent Church.
-We’ve taken all of the precautions to keep everyone safe and provide a way to connect face-to-face.
-We’ll take care of the hand sanitizer, but don’t forget to bring your face mask and your coffee from home.
-While children’s ministry remains online at noon, the whole family is welcome to attend service together.
+This summer we're finally gathering together again!
+We're calling it Tent Church.
+We've taken all of the precautions to keep everyone safe and provide a way to connect face-to-face.
+We'll take care of the hand sanitizer, but don't forget to bring your face mask and your coffee from home.
+While children's ministry remains online at noon, the whole family is welcome to attend service together.
 Looking forward to seeing you on Sunday!